fruitsamples/AdvancedTableViewCells/ReadMe.txt

 Build Requirements
 ------------------
-Mac OS X 10.5.7 or later, Xcode 3.1.3 or later, iPhone OS 3.0 or later
+iOS 4.0 SDK

 Runtime Requirements
 --------------------
-Mac OS X 10.5.7 or later, iPhone OS 3.0 or later
+iPhone OS 3.2 or later

 Using the Sample